18.104.22.168 Freedom of Speech in Politics

 Given that free speech is so important in enabling public discussion of governance issues, it is tempting to adopt the simple precept that there should be no limits on it.
-In practice, though, there have to be some legal constraints (5.4.5 and 5.4.6) and there is a strong moral argument for exercising some self-restraint (22.214.171.124).
+In practice, though, there is a strong moral argument for exercising some self-restraint (188.8.131.52), there have to be some legal constraints (5.4.5 and 5.4.6), and there is a strong political justification for regulating what can be published on Internet social media (184.108.40.206).
 Societies vary in the framework they adopt, which is affected by their political systems and their history.

 This is a current page, updated since publication of Patterns of Power Edition 3a.
 An archived copy of it is held at https://www.patternsofpower.org/edition03/6832a.htm